 Predicting Atomic Radii

 When we think of an atom, we often imagine that the size must be increasing in incremental steps as more electrons begin to fill each shell.
 However, this is far from the truth.
 The atomic radius seems to vary widely for each type of atom.
-Additionally the different sizes seem not to follow any kind of predictable pattern.
-Sometime we see noble gases like Helium (2) and Neon (10) expand in size, whereas others, such a Argon (18), contract in size.
-At the same time we find certain element exhibiting the exact same radius.
+Additionally, the different sizes seem not to follow any kind of predictable pattern.
+Sometimes we see noble gases like Helium (2) and Neon (10) expand in size, whereas others, such as Argon (18), seem to contract in size.
+At the same time, we find certain element exhibiting the exact same radius.
 Why?

 Currently, there are two sets of data that are used to try and calculate the atomic radii.
 The first is the Bohr Radius, which is a theoretical value based on an infinitely dense atomic nucleus.
 The second is the Van da Waal radius, which considers the atom as a hard shelled sphere.

 All of these radii are derived from the Geoquantum Blueprint.
-Two Cube/Octahedron Compounds are scaled through the extended jitterbug, so that the fist exhibits a mid-sphere radius of 50pm and the second a radius 100pm
+Two Cube/Octahedron Compounds are scaled through the extended jitterbug, so that the first exhibits a mid-sphere radius of 50pm and the second a radius of 100pm

 The implication it that the space around the atom is geometric, and that is why the electrons are held in such stable ‘orbits’.
 This insight sheds a completely new light on the functioning of the atom, which validates the theory of Atomic Geometry, and introduces another new field of science to the world.
 Geo-Quantum Mechanics.